nbogie/pachube-client-haskell/README.txt

 CRUD operations for Environments are available, under the v2 API.  http://api.pachube.com/v2/

-No API functions are exposed for handling Triggers, Users, or API-keys (e.g. no listing your api-keys)
+No API functions are so far exposed for handling Triggers, Users, or API-keys (e.g. no listing your advanced API-keys)

 Usage:
 ======

-Put your api key in ./api_key.txt
+Put your API key in ./api_key.txt

 See Example.hs for various examples of usage.

 Here's an example which retrieves environments by tag and owner, then show only their title:

-import Types
+import Pachube.Types
-import PachubeClient
+import Pachube.PachubeClient
 import Control.Monad.Reader

 main = withApiKeyFromFile $ do